Home

 Some of the more popular brands are from Cheng, Buddy Rhodes, eNcounter, and even Quikrete.
 You can buy these online or from a store that specializes in concrete supplies.
 Non air-entrained Quikrete 5000 psi mix can be purchased at Home Depot or Lowes.

 What's important about pre-mixed bags?
 They are designed to use very little water.
-That translates into a concrete countertop mixture that will have very little shrinkage when it is drying.
+That translates into a concrete mixture that will have very little shrinkage when it is drying.
 Shrinkage cracks in a countertop are impossible to hide and very unappealing to look at.

 Some pre-mixed concrete counter top mixtures are also designed for very high strengths, as high as 8000 psi.
 An 8000 psi countertop mix will polish very nicely because it is so hard and dense.

-If you want to experiment with your own mixture you can try some gray or white portland cement with some fine sand, add some 3/8 inch stone for extra strength or if you want to expose the aggregate when polishing the surface.
+If you want to experiment with your own countertop mixture you can try some gray or white portland cement with some fine sand, add some 3/8 inch stone for extra strength or if you want to expose the aggregate when polishing the surface.

-The ratio would be 3 parts sand, 2 parts aggregate, and 2 parts cement.
+The concrete mixing ratio would be 3 parts sand, 2 parts aggregate, and 2 parts cement.
 Keep the mixture as dry as possible, kind of like clay, when you mix the dry ingredients with water.

 The ease of use, and proven quality, of the pre-mixed countertop mix makes the decision of which to use an easy one for most.